devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 exit $?
 ```

-In this example, the remainder of the Feature logic is placed in a bashscript called `main.sh` and executed by `bash`.
+In this example, the remainder of the Feature logic is placed in a file called `main.sh` and executed by `bash`.

-Testing against several base images can be done by using the `devcontainer features test` command with the `--base-image` flag, or with a [scenario](https://github.com/devcontainers/cli/blob/main/docs/features/test.md#scenarios).
-For example, to test against `debian:buster` and `debian:bullseye`, one could add a [workflow like this to their repo](https://github.com/devcontainers/features/blob/d934503a050ba84e6b42a006aacd891c4088eb62/.github/workflows/test-all.yaml#L9-L52).
+Validating functionality against several base images can be done by using the `devcontainer features test` command with the `--base-image` flag, or with a [scenario](https://github.com/devcontainers/cli/blob/main/docs/features/test.md#scenarios).
+For example,  one could add a [workflow like this to their repo](https://github.com/devcontainers/features/blob/d934503a050ba84e6b42a006aacd891c4088eb62/.github/workflows/test-all.yaml#L9-L52).

 ```yaml
 name: "Test Features matrixed with a set of base images"